Maiden Mother Crone (Agatha All Along): Casting

 The episode stars Kathryn Hahn as Agatha Harkness, Joe Locke as Billy Maximoff, Sasheer Zamata as Jennifer Kale, Ali Ahn as Alice Wu-Gulliver, Patti LuPone as Lilia Calderu, Debra Jo Rupp as Sharon Davis and Aubrey Plaza as Death / Rio Vidal.
 Abel Lysenko portrays Nicholas Scratch, while Kim Bass appears as the Young Witch asking about the Witches' Road in 1756.
+When casting Lysenko as Scratch, the team considered a child who had a resemblance to Plaza, as Schaeffer intended Death to be Scratch's father.

 Filming

 Similarly to the "Seekest Thou the Road" sequence where Agatha Harkness breaks free from Wanda Maximoff / Scarlet Witch's spell, the outdoor shoot for the montage of Harkness draining witches of their power spanned a single day, with quick outfit changes for Hahn requiring meticulous coordination.
 Hahn's performance as Harkness' ghost was captured practically as she filmed her scenes on location alongside Locke.
+The sequence with Nicholas Scratch was originally longer, with scenes that motivated the lyrics of "The Ballad of the Witches' Road, such the extension of a scene but with Agatha giving Nicholas a knife to kill a goat offscreen to kill its roasted meat as they improvise a lyric in a bonding moment, but these moments were cut for being "too much".
+A moment cut from the episode involved Agatha saying that "The Ballad of the Witches' Road" didn't mean anything but after saying that she cannot face Nicholas, she turns to the camera to imply that it did because the song actually meant her son to her.

 Music

 In September 2024, Michael Paraskevas was revealed to have composed the series' score with Christophe Beck.
 It was released digitally by Marvel Music and Hollywood Records in two volumes: music from the first five episodes was released on October 11, 2024, and the music from the last four episodes was released on November 1, 2024.
 A soundtrack album was released on vinyl featuring all versions of "The Ballad of the Witches' Road", as well as selected tracks from the score, on October 30, 2024.

 The episode features "The Ballad of the Witches' Road (Nicky's Version)" and "The Ballad of the Witches' Road (Agatha Through Time Version)"—the final performances of several versions of the song across the series.
 Schaeffer envisioned the series with a song by Robert Lopez and Kristen Anderson-Lopez in mind as a successor to the impact of "Agatha All Along".
 Serving as both a narrative device and a thematic anchor, the "Ballad of the Witches' Road" incorporates lore and hidden clues in its lyrics, a result of close collaboration between the Lopezes and the writing team.